sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-oss-chart.md

 To setup other backends for pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `tyk-pump.pump.extraEnvs`

 ### Tyk Operator Configurations

+Tyk Operator is a licensed component that requires a valid key for operation.
+Please refer to the [Tyk Operator Installation Guide]({{<ref "tyk-stack/tyk-operator/installing-tyk-operator">}}) for detailed information on the installation and upgrade processes.

+Prior to installing Tyk Operator, ensure that a valid license key is provided by setting `global.license.operator` field in values.yaml file.
+You can set license key via a Kubernetes secret using `global.secrets.useSecretName` field.
+The secret should contain a key called `OperatorLicense`.

 In order to enable installing Tyk Operator along-side Tyk OSS installation, please set `global.components.operator` to `true`.